Ozi-cheri/python-quiz-application/README.md

 - **`score`**: An integer variable to track the player's score.

-### Code Structure
+### Code Structure Example
 ```

-### Example of Code Structure

-"""Define the quiz topic"""
+#  Define the quiz topic
 "Python Quiz Application"

-"""Welcome the player"""
+#  Welcome the player
 print(f"Welcome to the {Python} Quiz!
 Application")
 player_name = input("Please enter your name: ")

-"""Dictionary to store questions and their multiple-choice options"""
+if validate_name(player_name) :
+    break

+#  Defines the quiz questions,options and other variables
 quiz= {
-    "What is the full meaning of PEP?
+    "What is the full meaning of PEP?:
 }

 correct_answers = ('d', 'b, 'c', 'd')

-"""Initialize score"""
+#  Initialize
 score = 0

-""" define questions and get answers"""
+#  Iterate through the quiz questions

     for question,details in quiz.items():
-        print("question")
+        print(question)
         for option in details("options"):
             print(option)
-       if answer == details ("answer")

-       print("correct!\n")
-       score +=1
 ```

-       print("correct!")

 ###  Credit